lin-e/LearningPython/Project-Euler/README.md

 The 12th term, F12, is the first term to contain three digits.

 What is the index of the first term in the Fibonacci sequence to contain 1000 digits?

+##prob5.py

+2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.

+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?